-It is a type of fuzzy or furry vinyl.
-Have you seen and felt it before?
-Felt or suede material has a similar feel.
+It is a type of fuzzy or furry heat transfer vinyl. it has a similar feel to felt or suede material.
 It is a much thicker variety of vinyl than regular Heat Transfer Vinyl (HTV).
 The fuzz means it is raised, adding dimension to your design.

 Flocked vinyl is a cheaper alternative to embroidery.
 If you need a professional looking logo on staff uniforms, but have a small budget, this might be for you.
 It creates a professional look at a much lower price.